giantswarm/docs/src/content/overview/continuous delivery/_index.md

 - secret mgmt

-Write a brief description of the continuous delivery in general from introductory point of view.
+The main idea is to write a brief description of continuous delivery in general from an introductory point of view setting the high-level goals we would like to achieve.

 ## Features